LynchDeclan/CSP-Project-Final/README.md

 ## Data Abstraction:
 ![CSP-Project-Final_project py at main · LynchDeclan_CSP-Project-Final - Opera 1_19_2023 10_02_16 PM](https://user-images.githubusercontent.com/89731702/213536007-3e149e53-814c-44ce-af62-9afbe207b547.png)
 ![CSP-Project-Final_project py at main · LynchDeclan_CSP-Project-Final - Opera 1_19_2023 10_07_23 PM](https://user-images.githubusercontent.com/89731702/213536962-bc762086-3dad-4d1f-a2b5-b116333ac03d.png)
 ##### These are examples of data abstraction.
-It is in these variables that the values are stored for all the different numbers for the different "sides" of the different type sof dice.
+It is in these variables that the values are stored for all the different numbers for the different "sides" of the different type sof dice in lists.
 ##### The values are retrieved in the conditional statements, that, depending on which type of dice the user chose, it would pull a random value from one of the lists and print it out.
+##### If I did not include this data abstraction within this part of the program, then there would be nowhere to store the values for the different sides of the different dice.
+There would be no use for the random function within that section of the code, as there would be no lists to pull random values from.
+The code simply would not do as it was created to do in the first place.
+## Procedural Abstraction: